abhishekaudupa/8-bit-CPU/README.md

 Program execution starts with the fetch cycle, comprising of two steps and then followed by the execution of the actual instruction:
 1. *Fetch*: The contents of the program counter are thrown out onto the bus and is picked up by the memory address register.
 This happens in the first clock cycle of fetch routine.
 2. *Fetch*: In the next clock cycle, the contents of the RAM, at the address given by the memory address register, is thrown onto the bus which is picked by the instruction register and the program counter is incremented by one count.
 Now we have the instruction in our instruction register and that is the end of the fetch routine.
 3. *Execute*: In the next clock cycle, the instruction's operand is thrown onto the bus and is picked by the relevant peripheral.
 This happens only if the instruction has an operand.
 Otherwise someother course of action ensues, depending on the instruction.
-Example: for the instruction **LDI**, the Load Immediate instruction which loads a 4-bit value into the A-register, the operand is put on the bus which is picked by the A-Register and that is the end of the LDI instruction.
-Similarly, for the instruction **HLT**, the Clock Halt instruction, which takes no operand, the clock halt line is enabled and that is the end of the HLT instruction.
+Example: for the instruction `LDI`, the Load Immediate instruction which loads a 4-bit value into the A-register, the operand is put on the bus which is picked by the A-Register and that is the end of the `LDI` instruction.
+Similarly, for the instruction `HLT`, the Clock Halt instruction, which takes no operand, the clock halt line is enabled and that is the end of the `HLT` instruction.
 4. *Execute*: The exection will go on for clock cycle four and five, thereby making every instruction five cycles long.
 Not all instructions need five cycles: the shortest of them complete in three cycles and do nothing in the fourth and fifth cycle.
 The longest of them use up all five cycles.
 The shorter ones haven't been optimzed because optimisation is not the intent of this project.

 Actions like the program counter outputting its value onto the bus, the instruction register picking up a value from the bus etc. are co-ordinated by the control unit, which has an instruction decoder EEPROM that has been programmed to output certain bit petterns which activate peripheral control lines depending on the instruction under execution, the sub-step of that instruction (the five steps above) and the CPU flags(if we're executing conditional jumps).
 The sub-step is tracked by the micro-instruction counter of the control unit.

-Here's a complete walkthrough of how the LDA instruction works.
-LDA (instruction no. 2) takes an operand - it reads the value stored in the RAM address given by the operand and loads it into the A-Register.
-Here's how the micro-instruction works for LDA 12 (machine code: 0010 1100, load the contents of RAM at address 12 into the A-Register).
-The RAM has been programmed with LDA 12 (0010 1100) in address 0000 (only one instruction) and 0011 0101 (decimal 53) in address 1100(decimal 12).
+Here's a complete walkthrough of how the `LDA` instruction works. `LDA` (instruction no. 2) takes an operand - it reads the value stored in the RAM address given by the operand and loads it into the A-Register.
+Here's how the micro-instruction works for `LDA 12` (machine code: `0010 1100`, load the contents of RAM at address 12 into the A-Register).
+The RAM has been programmed with `LDA 12` (`0010 1100`) in address `0000` (only one instruction) and `0011 0101`(decimal 53) in address `1100`(decimal 12).
 1. The instruction decoder (ID) makes the program counter output the address(0000) onto the bus and the memory address register(MAR) read the bus.
-2. The ID makes the RAM output the contents in that address(0010 1100) to bus and the instruction register read the bus.
-We now have LDA 12 in the instrction register (0010 1100).
+2. The ID makes the RAM output the contents in that address(`0010 1100`) to bus and the instruction register read the bus.
+We now have `LDA 12` in the instrction register (`0010 1100`).
-3. The ID makes the instruction register output the operand (last 4 bits, 1100) to the bus and the MAR read the bus.
+3. The ID makes the instruction register output the operand (last 4 bits, `1100`) to the bus and the MAR read the bus.
-4. The ID makes the RAM output the contents(0011 0101, decimal 53) at the address given by MAR to the bus and the A-Register read the bus.
+4. The ID makes the RAM output the contents(`0011 0101`, decimal 53) at the address given by MAR to the bus and the A-Register read the bus.
 We now have the contents of the RAM at address 12 showing up in the A-Register.

 ## Instruction Breakdown Table
-The table below illustrates how each instruction is broken down into a micro-instructions and which micro-instruction is exected in a given clock cycle.
+The table below illustrates how each instruction is broken down into micro-instructions and which micro-instruction is executed in a given clock cycle.
 ![instr-breakdown-table](./pictures/instruction-breakdown.png)

 **Legend**<br>
-ST - Clock Stop <br>
+`ST` - Clock Stop <br>
-AI - A-Register In <br>
+`AI` - A-Register In <br>
-AO - A-Register Out <br>
+`AO` - A-Register Out <br>
-BI - B-Register In <br>
+`BI` - B-Register In <br>
-DO - Display Register In <br>
+`DO` - Display Register In <br>
-EO - ALU Out <br>
+`EO` - ALU Out <br>
-SU - Subtract Enable <br>
+`SU` - Subtract Enable <br>
-RI - RAM In <br>
+`RI` - RAM In <br>
-RO - RAM Out <br>
+`RO` - RAM Out <br>
-MI - Memory Address Register In <br>
+`MI` - Memory Address Register In <br>
-PI - Program Counter In <br>
+`PI` - Program Counter In <br>
-PO - Program Counter Out <br>
+`PO` - Program Counter Out <br>
-PE - Program Counter Enable <br>
+`PE` - Program Counter Enable <br>
-II - Instruction Register In <br>
+`II` - Instruction Register In <br>
-IO - Instruction Register Out <br>
+`IO` - Instruction Register Out <br>
-FI - CPU Flags Register In
+`FI` - CPU Flags Register In

-**Note** : Instructions JC, JZ and JN behave identical to NOP when their corresponding flags aren't set.
-Otherwise they behave identical to JMP.
+**Note** : Instructions `JC`, `JZ` and `JN` behave identical to `NOP` when their corresponding flags aren't set.
+Otherwise they behave identical to `JMP`.

 ## Schematic
 ![schematic](./pictures/schematic.png)